EWS1 form

 Future government policies regarding EWS1 forms are likely to focus on improving fire safety in residential blocks.
 The government's advice may include updated guidelines on fire risk appraisals and the use of combustible materials in building construction.

-The Building Safety Act's influence on EWS1 forms is expected to be substantial.
-The act will introduce stricter regulations for fire safety assessments, including the need for more rigorous external wall system ews inspections.
+The Building Safety Act's influence on EWS1 forms is expected to be considerable.
+The act will introduce stricter regulations for fire safety assessments, including the need for more rigorous external wall system inspections.
 It will likely mandate more stringent criteria for qualified professionals conducting these assessments.

 These changes are designed to enhance building safety, reflecting remediation arrangements and ensuring remedial works meet higher standards.
 As a result, building owners and managing agents should prepare for more detailed scrutiny in future EWS1 processes.